-Sacred Heart is pleased to offer Dual Language Immersion for the 2016-17 for Transitional Kindergarten, Kindergarten, First Grade and Second Grade (Ages 4, 5, 6, and 7) in English and Spanish.
-With an elective option in the middle school Fifth through Eighth Grade.
+Sacred Heart is pleased to offer Dual Language Immersion for the 2018-19 for Transitional Kindergarten, Kindergarten, First Grade, Second Grade, Third Grade and Fourth Grade (Ages 4, 5, 6 and 7) in English and Spanish.
+With an elective option in the middle school seventh Grade and Eight Grade.

 In Dual Language Immersion, students spend half the day learning in English and half the day learning in Spanish.
 By being taught not just language fundamentals but academic subjects, gain both languages while not losing a step in their studies.
 In addition, by speaking English and Spanish at an early age, our students are more likely to remember both languages forever.
 Dual Language Immersion addresses the needs of the 21st century world.
 You will see the benefits of Dual Language Immersion for native English and Spanish speakers alike.
 We are one of the only Catholic Elementary Schools to offer Dual Language Immersion as well as one of the few to do so in California.
 This program will add to our educational plan, which offers our students a rich core academic curriculum as well as enrichment programs such as art, athletics, music and Spanish.